ContextMapper/context-mapper-archunit-extension/README.md

 This library can help you validating your code against a Context Mapper DSL (CML) model.
 It enables Context Mapper users to ensure that the implemented code (tactic DDD) corresponds to the CML model with [ArchUnit](https://www.archunit.org/).
 To make this work, you need to annotate your Java classes with the tactic DDD concepts.
 Our library supports [jMolecules](https://github.com/xmolecules/jmolecules) out of the box; but you can use your own set of annotations as well.

-**Hint: This is work in progress and in PoC state!** (we are currently evaluating which concrete rules we shall implement first; input very welcome!)

 ## Usage
 You can use this library to write ArchUnit tests by including it into your Gradle or Maven project.